mwbowers/mwbowers.github.io/concepts/printing/printing-introduction.md

 ---
-title: Reporting in a Monarch Application
+title: "Printing in Monarch Apps: An Introduction"
-description: Master the art of reporting within Monarch applications with this comprehensive guide.
-Learn how to generate dynamic reports, customize them to meet your specific needs, and manage reporting processes efficiently to enhance decision-making and provide valuable insights.
+description: "Learn the basics of printing in Monarch Apps.
+This guide covers essential concepts and practices for effective print management."
 ---

 This document discusses the general concepts and some implementation details of the facilities provided by the Monarch Base meant to replace the IBM i artifacts used to generate printed output.